 There are no places to stay actually at the Bonneville Salt Flats, so if you’re not making this a day trip from Salt Lake City, you will need to get a place to stay in Wendover, a town close to the salt flats.

-Here are some of the top hotels and Airbnbs in Wendover (and West Wendover in Nevada):
+Here are some of the top hotels in Wendover (and West Wendover in Nevada):

 Hotels and Motels